trifork/apoteksapp-documentation/asp-pharmacy-api/AUTO-PRESCRIPTION.md

 ### 1. Prerequisites
 - Ensure your system can construct and serialize the `simpleMedicineCard` object according to the OpenAPI schema.
-- Confirm the endpoint can be accessed, this should be already be the case if you use some of the other ASP endpoints, as the authentication is the same.
+- Confirm the endpoint can be accessed, this should already be the case if you use some of the other ASP endpoints, as the authentication is the same.

 ### 2. Request Construction
 - Gather relevant data for the medicine card: